obsidian-tasks-group/obsidian-tasks/docs/advanced/api.md

 ![Screenshot - Open the QuickAdd Capture Configuration](../../images/quickadd-settings-configure-capture.png)

 1. In the new row that was added, click on the cog (⚙) icon.
 2. Now fill in the values below.
+(See above for the code to enter in to the `Capture format` box.)

 Screenshot of QuickAdd capture settings (example)
 ![Screenshot - Edit the QuickAdd Capture Configuration](../../images/api-create-taskline-modal-quickadd-capture-example.png)